 Choosing to have knee replacement surgery is a big decision, and it’s completely normal to feel anxious and have lots of questions.
 Talk to your healthcare provider and surgeon about anything that’s on your mind before or after your surgery.

 Recovering from a knee replacement is hard work and can take months, but it’s worth it.
-Most people who have a knee arthroplasty have significantly less day-to-day pain and are able to move better than they were before having surgery.
+Most people who have a knee arthroplasty have significantly less day-to-day pain and are able to move better than they could before the surgery.
 Ask your surgeon what to expect during your recovery and when it’s safe to return to your usual routine.

 Learn more about the Health Library and our editorial process.